All guided experiences should be pre-booked & are subject to guide availability.

 Northern Drakensberg Area (Royal Natal Park) – 60km

-Un-parallelled natural beauty in the mountains for hikes ranging between 1 hour – 7 hours.
+Un-paralleled natural beauty in the mountains for hikes ranging between 1 hour to 7 hours.
+(R80 per adult, R40 per child entrance)

-Walk (or stroll with a push chair / wheelchair) to the Cascades waterfall in the Royal Natal Park (1 hour) Smooth, concreted walkway alongside the Mahai stream, under the shade of giant yellow wood trees.
+Walk (or stroll with a push chair / wheelchair) to the Cascades waterfall in the Royal Natal Park (1,6km – 1 hour) Smooth, concreted walkway alongside the Mahai stream, under the shade of giant yellow wood trees.
 Remember to pack your costume for a refreshing swim at the end!
-(R40 per adult, R20 per child entrance)

-Hike alongside the Tugela River until you reach the Tugela gorge (7km – 5 hours) , where the world’s second highest waterfall tumbles down the sheer rock face.
-Route goes through alternative sections of protea veld & forest until the gorge is reached.
-(R40 per adult, R20 per child entrance)
+Hike alongside the Tukhela River, until you reach the Tukhela gorge (14km – 5/6 hours), where the world’s second highest waterfall tumbles down the sheer rock face (can only be seen in summer) Route goes through alternative sections of proteaveld & forest until the gorge is reached.

 All Out Adventure Centre provides entertainment for the whole family ranging from quad bike trails, cable tours, bridge swinging, paintball & mountain biking.
-(Various package deals)
+(Various package deals available)

-Authentic Village Tour with a community guide from the Amazizi area neighbouring the National Park.
-(R800 for half day)
+Authentic Village Tour with a community guide from the Amazizi area neighboring the National Park can also be arranged.
+(R1500/group for half day)

 Central Drakensberg Area (Champagne Valley)- 60km

-Dragon Rock Reptile Centre has an amazing collection of invertebrates, arachnids, mammals & reptiles at this small reptile centre in the Drakensberg.
-Personalised tours with an enthusiastic, knowledgeable guide makes this a memorable experience for all ages.
+Dragon Rock Reptile Centre has an amazing collection of invertebrates, arachnids, mammals & reptiles.
+Personalized tours with an enthusiastic, knowledgeable guides make this a memorable experience.
+No children under 5 years.
 Opportunities to interact and touch these creatures are afforded where possible.
-(Adults R50 each, Children R30 each) Closed Mondays,Wednesdays
+(Adults R90) Closed Mondays & Tuesdays.
+Pre-book a time slot to avoid disappointment.

 Falcon Ridge Raptor Show Thrilling daily shows highlight the power, speed and intelligence of a varied selection of birds of prey.
-An insight into Falconry is included in the show and the public will learn how these birds of prey use their wings, sharp beaks and claws to their advantage.
-(Adults R60, Children R25) Closed Mondays & Fridays
+An insight into Falconry is included in the show and the public will learn how these birds use their wings, sharp beaks and claws to their advantage.
+(Adults R95) Closed Mondays & Fridays

-Drakensberg Boys Choir is representative of the multi-faceted cultures that make up this wonderful country.
-They have created a new trend in the international choral scene that transcends the conventional, A unique style of diversity – Bach, Beethoven, Freddy Mercury, African, Jazz, Folk, etc. – whatever the style, they perform it with excellence and aplomb.
-Concerts are generally held on Wednesday afternoons during school term, so pre-booking is essential.
-(R160 per person)
+The Drakensberg Boys Choir is representative of the multi-faceted cultures that make up this wonderful country.
+The school has created a new trend in the international choral scene that transcends the conventional.
+A unique style of diversity – Bach, Beethoven, Freddy Mercury, African, Jazz, Folk, etc. – whatever the style, they perform it with excellence and aplomb.
+Concerts are generally held on Wednesday afternoons during school term.
+Because of high demand pre-booking is essential.
+(R205 per person)

 White Water Rafting (November – May only) This is your typical one-day outing, five to six hours on the water.
-This piece of Tugela river offers more than enough action for all levels of experience on whitewater.
-It is surprisingly big, fast, continuous and very safe (rapids from class 1 to 3+).
-You will be seeing parts of the Tugela few people do, and to ensure a quality river experience, group numbers are limited to six.
-It is well known that smaller group numbers in the outdoor context enhance quality of experience.(R570 per person)
+This section of the river offers more than enough action for all levels of experience on whitewater.
+It is surprisingly big, fast, continuous and safe (rapids from class 1 to 3+).
+You will be seeing parts of the Tukhela river that few people do.
+To ensure a quality river experience, group numbers are limited to six.
+(R695 per person)

-Golf at Champagne Sports Resort boasts 18 holes designed by Hugh Baiocchi set on perfectly manicured grounds and has spectacular scenery.
+Golf18-hole course at Champagne Sports Resort is designed by Hugh Baiocchi and set on perfectly manicured grounds and has spectacular scenery.

 Cathedral Peak Area (Didima) – 65km away

-Didima Rock Art Interpretive Centre This centre offers a good insight into the life & history of these early hunter-gatherers that lived in the mounatins 8000 years ago.
-(R40 each gate entrance)
+Didima Rock Art Interpretive Centre This centre offers a good insight into the life & history of these early hunter-gatherers that lived in the mountains for tens of thousands of years.
+(R80pp gate entrance)

-Rainbow Gorge A fair 2 hrs hike (5.5 kms) This is probably one of the most picturesque hikes in the area.
-From the hotel skirt the base of Tryme Hill westwards, then eastwards on the path into the gorge.
-Once in the gorge itself the path follows the river.
-(R40 per person park gate entrance, then additional R50 per vehicle hotel gate entrance)
+Rainbow Gorge A moderate 5 hour hike (12 km) This is probably one of the most picturesque hikes in the area.
+From the hotel, skirt the base of Tryme Hill westwards, then eastwards on the path into the gorge.
+Once in the gorge itself, the path follows the river.
+(R80 per person park gate entrance, then additional R50 per vehicle hotel gate entrance)

 A long arduous hike requiring a high level of fitness.
 Starts from Cathedral Peak Hotel, up the path to the Cathedral Ridge.
 Rock scrambling is often necessary due to rock slides on the gully below the peak.
-Recommended to arrange a guide from the Cathedral Peak Hotel prior to arrival.
-(R40 per person park gate entrance, then additional R50 per vehicle hotel gate entrance)
+Essential to arrange a guide from the Cathedral Peak Hotel prior to arrival.
+(R80 per person park gate entrance, then additional R50 per vehicle hotel gate entrance)

-Golf at Cathedral Peak Hotel offers a challenging 9 hole golf course, set against the magnifiscent backdrop of the Drakensberg and has been termed the “thinking golfers” course.
-(R130 each, R130 for club hire)
+Golf at Cathedral Peak Hotel offers a challenging 9-hole golf course, set against the magnificent backdrop of the Drakensberg and has been termed the “thinking golfers” course.
+(R150 each, R150 for club hire)

 Golden Gate Area